-The Greensboro Transit Authority (GTA) was created in 1991 when the City of Greensboro assumed operations of a private bus transportation system operated by the Duke Power Company since 1925.
-GTA is governed by a nine-person board comprised of representatives appointed by the Greensboro City Council.
-Each Council member appoints a GTA board member for two, two-year terms.
+The Greensboro Transit Agency (GTA) was first created as an Authority in 1991 when the City of Greensboro assumed operations of a private bus transportation system operated by the Duke Power Company since 1925.
+GTA is now advised by a nine-person advisory commission comprised of representatives appointed by the Greensboro City Council.

 GTA has provided quality public transportation services to Greensboro residents and visitors.
 GTA operates bus service Mondays through Saturdays along 16 routes and seven Sunday routes.
 In addition, GTA operates a connector route for the S. Elm-Eugene area.